mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri Roshi:** Oh, it’s very easy.
 So that’s why according to zazen, we can make arrangement of those five, or at least four, and then immediately you can get a chance to manifest total personality, because all circumstances are perfectly arranged.

 For instance, if you want to feel comfortable, you cannot get a comfortable feeling without making arrangement of the environment.
 Lots of environments: number one, number two, number three, number four.
-So anyway, first of all make arrangement.
-That is a point.
+So anyway, first of all make arrangement; that is a point.
 Instead of escaping, or attaching, or destroying, et cetera.

 But on the other hand, the problem is we have a mind.
 [The] mind is trying to attach to a certain result which we have experienced.
 That’s why zazen immediately is seen as a means to an end.
 So [you say,] “Let’s do zazen; you can attain enlightenment.”
 Or, “Zazen makes you happy, zazen makes you strong, psychologically, mentally.”
 It *seems* to be good; but actually it’s not the *real* experience of touching the core of the problem of life and death.
 Life and death is completely no design.
 [The basis] of life and death has no design on having a reward after doing, or before doing.
 Just do.
 Zazen is a good example.